-- to exercise its powers and discharge responsibilities in the public interest and not in the interest of the membership.
+- Make decisions in the public interest and not in the interests of SALPN members

-- to assure the public of the knowledge, skill, proficiency, and competency of the members in the practice of practical nursing.
+- Assure the public of the knowledge, skill, proficiency and competency of the profession’s members

 Our Values in Action